ananana/mental-disorders/README.md

-This directory contains the code needed to load UPV's models for Task 2 (HAN) and use them for inference (or training) on eRisk data.
+This repository contains code for training and using deep learning models for mental disorder detection from social media data.

 ## Install
 The required libraries are: